-Early next year, when the Ax-1 spaceflight docks at the International Space Station (ISS), orbiting some 418 km (260 miles) from Earth, a very special edition of Healthy.io’s Minuteful Kidney test app and kit will be on board.
-We’re joining a select group of research centers and companies selected by the Ramon Foundation to accompany Eytan Stibbe, the second Israeli in space, during his 10-day stay on the ISS, on a mission to empower Israeli space research and technology development for all mankind.
+When the Ax-1 spaceflight docks at the International Space Station (ISS), orbiting some 418 km (260 miles) from Earth, a very special edition of Healthy.io’s Minuteful Kidney test app and kit will be on board.
+We were invited to join a select group of research centers and companies selected by the Ramon Foundation to accompany Eytan Stibbe, the second Israeli in space, during his 10-day stay on the ISS, on a mission to empower Israeli space research and technology development for all mankind.

 As missions to space become longer and more common, astronauts will need a variety of diagnostic tools to screen and monitor bodily function over the months and even years spent on board.
 One such tool is urinalysis, which is the standard method to screen for a number of conditions, ranging from metabolic conditions to kidney function.